fefe982/DeMangleVC/mangling_schema.md

 Note: the demangled output is not valid C++, but followers UndecoratedSymbolNames notation.

+The `main` function and `extern "C"` function are not mangled in a C++ way, the full declaration used here is not actually the function declaration, but would treat the full qualified name of the function as a special variable.
+See [`VarKind`](#varkind) for more details.

 The scope index is in the format of `'?'
-IntConst`, which `IntConst` is an integer.
-The format of `IntConst` is discussed in a separate section.
+IntConst`, where [`IntConst`](#intconst) is an positive integer.

 The full declaration part is in the format of `'?'
 Declaration`.

-### BackRefStringName
+### `BackRefStringName`

 In the whole `Declaration`, the first ten string pieces are numbered 0~9, and if they appear again, they are referenced with just a digit.
-This index is shared withen the whole `Declaration`, except for a *template-id*, which has its own index.
+This index is shared within the whole `Declaration`, except for a *template-id*, which has its own index.
 The `Declaration` in full declaration part of a `ClassNamespaceName` also shares the index with outer `Declaration` (or *template-id*).

 `StringName`, anonymous namespace, *template-id*, are all counted.
 But scope index, `OperatorName` are not.